neicnordic/puhuri-web/docs/service-providers.md

 [SDK Guide](SDK guide/allocation-management-sp.md) provides description for resource allocation management methods performed via Python 3 SDK for Puhuri Core.

+## Management of Resource Allocators

+Service Provider is in charge of managing Resource Allocators for its resources.
+Representative of the Service Provider should submit initial list as well as updates to the support channel of Puhuri Core operator: [support@hpc.ut.ee](mailto:support@hpc.ut.ee).

+The following information must be provided or each Resource Allocator:

+1. Name
+2. Abbreviation
+3. Subnet in CIDR format from where access to Puhuri Core will be done
+4. Contact email
+5. Contact phone
+5. URL of organization

+Contact email will be used for establishing a communication channel from operator to allocator for providing and managing integration accounts.
+Contact phone will be used for emergencies only.
+URL of organization is optional and will be used for better understanding of the background of allocator.

 ## LUMI Use-case

 TODO: Add interactions between components.